Laime Pilnīga

-Laime Pilnīga is a Latvian neo rock band formed in 2006 in Riga, Latvia.
+Laime Pilnīga is a Latvian rock band formed in 2006 in Riga, Latvia.
 The most popular songs of Laime Pilnīga are "Sirdsapziņa" ('Conscience'), "I'm In Love with the Money", "On the Road" and "Hold On".
 Laime Pilnīga has travelled through and performed in most of the Europe, they have received multiple international awards and have been evaluated by many critics.
 The band has released 3 albums in total—Dual (2011), LP (2015) and Synergy and Waterlilies (2018)—all have been nominated as "The Best Rock Recordings" at the Annual Latvian Music Recording Awards.